microsoft/Windows-IoT-Samples/SerialUART/README.md

----
 page_type: sample
 urlFragment: serial-uart
 languages:
   - csharp
 products:
-  - windows
-  - windows-iot
+  - Windows 10
-  - windows-10-iot-Enterprise
+  - Windows IoT
+  - Windows 10 IoT Enterprise
-description: Communicate between a desktop and a Windows 10 IoT Enterprise device over a serial interface.
+description: Communicate between a PC and a Windows 10 IoT Enterprise device over a serial interface.
 ---

 # Serial UART

-We'll create a simple app that allows communication between a desktop and an IoT device over a serial interface.
+We'll create a simple app that allows communication between a PC and an IoT device over a serial interface.

 ### Load the project in Visual Studio